Carl Jacob Burckhardt: Visit of the Schleswig-Holstein

 On 15 August 1939, Burckhardt was informed that the old German battleship Schleswig-Holstein would be sailing from the German naval base at Kiel to Danzig for a "friendship visit" later that month, a report that Burckhardt did not see as an escalation of the crisis.
 He noted that the Poles were unhappy about the prospect of a German battleship weighing its anchors in Danzig harbour, but were willing to accept the Schleswig-Holstein making its "friendship visit" to Danzig.

-On 30 August 1939, Forster led a group of Nazis that kicked in the door to Burckhardt's house and told Burckhardt at gunpoint that he had only two hours to leave Danzig or else he would be executed.
+On 31 August 1939, at 11 p.m.
+Gestapo burst into Burckhardt's house and put Burckhardt under house arrest.
+Soon after that Forster arrived and stated that the Treaty of Versailles has been torn by Hitler and Burckhardt had only two hours to leave Danzig.
 Forster stated to Burckhart that the swastika would soon fly over Danzig as the Free City was about to "go home to the Reich in the next day or two, and he already arrested all of the Polish commissioners.
-Forster assured Burckhardt that despite the way he was pointing his gun at him: "Personally, I have nothing against you".
-Burckhardt then fled to Lithuania, and Nazi Germany would subsequently annex Danzig.
+Forster added that: "Personally, I have nothing against you".
+Burckhardt then left by car for Lithuania, and Nazi Germany would subsequently annex Danzig.